Can Anesthesia Cause Hair Loss?: Evidence Review

 Meditation can lower cortisol levels.

-Deep, purposeful breaths can decrease your stress levels, and it can also help you to manage future stress in a more effective manner.
+Deep, purposeful breaths can decrease your stress levels, and it can also help you to manage future stress more effectively.

 Eat a Balanced Diet